EngagedMD

 Challenge

-When I joined EngagedMD as Lead Product Designer the existing application had scaling issues, outdated design, and was limited in the features it could provide.
-Each release caused a multitude of bug fixes and customer complaints as the system was running on an outdated technology stack.
+When I joined EngagedMD as Lead Product Designer, the application faced significant challenges, including scaling limitations, an outdated design, and restricted feature capabilities.
+Each release often resulted in numerous bug fixes and customer complaints due to the system running on an outdated technology stack, highlighting the urgent need for modernization and scalability improvements.

 Outcome